Skip to main content

 • Application-level gateway (ALG) profile—ALG is a communication protocol that connects Versa Operating SystemTM (VOSTM) devices with various services.
 For example, if you want to send files through FTP and to establish calls with VOS devices using SIP, you configure ALG for a branch.

 • Captive portal port for SASE gateway—For the URLs whose access you want to control, you can redirect users to a captive portal webpage on which you can display standard or customized messages that provide information about the webpage.
 For these webpages, you can control access or block access completely.
 You can define clear-text (HTTP) and secure traffic ports (HTTPS) for captive portal.
-For Versa secure access (VSA), you must configure SASE gateway captive portal port as follows:
+For Versa endpoint client, you must configure SASE gateway captive portal port as follows:

 • HTTP—80